-Provenance-or what some have called veracity in keeping with the V theme, though the two terms are not identical-is important for both data quality and for protecting security and maintaining privacy policies.
-Big Data frequently moves across individual boundaries to groups and communities of interest, and across state, national, and international boundaries.
-Provenance addresses the problem of understanding the data's original source, such as through metadata, though the problem extends beyond metadata maintenance.
-Also, as noted before, with respect to privacy policy, additional context is needed to make responsible decisions over collected data, which may include the form of consent, intended use, temporal connotations (e.g., Right to be Forgotten), or broader context of collection.
-The additional context could be considered a type of provenance, broadly, but goes beyond the range of provenance information typically collected in production information systems.
-Various approaches have been tried, such as for glycoproteomics, [24] but no clear guidelines yet exist.
+470 Provenance: Big Data frequently moves across individual boundaries to groups and communities of 471 interest, and across state, national, and international boundaries.
+Provenance addresses the problem of 472 understanding the data's original source, such as through metadata, though the problem extends beyond 473 metadata maintenance.
+Also, as noted before, with respect to privacy policy, additional context is needed 474 to make responsible decisions over collected data, which may include the form of consent, intended use, 475 temporal connotations (e.g., Right to be Forgotten), or broader context of collection.
+The additional 476 context could be considered a type of provenance, broadly, but goes beyond the range of provenance 477 information typically collected in production information systems.
+Various approaches have been tried, 478 such as for glycoproteomics [22], but no clear guidelines vet exist.